Overview

 • Startle reflex (an exaggerated response such as jumping at sudden movement, loud noises, or other stimuli)

-According to the Diagnostic and Statistical Manual of Mental Disorders, these symptoms must occur in the window between three days and four weeks after the traumatic event, cause impairment or disruption in day-to-day function, and must not be related to any other medical condition or substance use to qualify for a diagnosis of ASD.
+According to the Diagnostic and Statistical Manual of Mental Disorders, these symptoms must occur in the window between three days and four weeks after the traumatic event, cause impairment or disruption in day-to-day function, and must not be related to any other medical condition or substance use to qualify for a diagnosis of acute stress disorder.
 The American Psychiatric Association offers a scale that clinicians can use to assess the severity of symptoms, ranging from none to extreme.

 Causes